When you buy with our links, we may earn a commission. See how we work with brands here.

 Sex

-In addition to sleep, sex on the mattress is arguably the most important factor where users desire high performance.
-Certain mattress types may work with or against you when it comes to sex.
+In addition to sleep, sex on the mattress is incredibly important to many.
+Certain mattress types, mattress designs, and material types may work with or against you when it comes to sex.

 Our sex score is a simple equation where we look at 5 different factors.
-Each factor is given a different weight based on how important we think that factor is for most people.
+Each factor is given a specific weight based on how important we think that factor is for most people.

 Sex Bounce